losrobbos/file-upload-guide/README.md

     * `const result = await cloudinary.upload.upload( dataUriParseResult.content )`
   * Store the received URL in your model
     * e.g. `const userNew = await User({ ...req.body, avatar_url: result.secure_url }) `
+    * Cloudinary will provide you with TWO urls in its response: url and secure_url
+     * url will be reachable by http:// and secure_url will be reachable by https://.
+So it is advisable to always use the secure one
   * Return the created user to the frontend using res.json()

 * Test File upload against your route from Insomnia